mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-01-programme.md

 - **Bioinformatics Task**
 - Download dataset of metadata on bacterial genomes in GTDB: https://data.gtdb.ecogenomic.org/releases/latest/bac120_metadata.tsv.gz
- -Write a Python script that extracts and analyses relevant information to provide a list of phyla ranked according to average genome size and a list of phyla ranked according to average GC content.
+- Write a Python script that extracts and analyses relevant information to provide a list of phyla ranked according to average genome size and a list of phyla ranked according to average GC content.

 ***